dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 `orchest-api` events are implemented through a hierarchy of models backed by a single table through single table inheritance.
 Each one of those models must implement its own methods to be converted to a notification or telemetry payload.
-Given the nested nature of entities in Orchest, for example `project:job:pipeline_run`, what actually happens is that an event representing a specific layer of this hierarchy will call the parent class to generate a payload, then add it's own data to the payload, incrementally.
+Given the nested nature of entities in Dadosfera AI, for example `project:job:pipeline_run`, what actually happens is that an event representing a specific layer of this hierarchy will call the parent class to generate a payload, then add it's own data to the payload, incrementally.
 See the events models for example.